 Research and Creative Interests:

 My research interests mirror many of my teaching interests.
 Additionally, I have an increasing interest in non-tenure-track faculty issues and diversity/inclusion in academia concerns.

 First-year writing; online writing; technology in writing courses; multimodal composition and communication; social justice and writing; professional writing.

-Teaching Approach: I mainly teach first year composition, so my approach has been to meet students at their level and work to bring them up to where they should be to successfully navigate college as well as life after college.
-My goal is to help students pay attention the world, be informed, and learned to develop their own opinions and critical thinking skills about the environments they navigate.
-This is even more important in the ESL classes that I teach.
-I try to always make class engaging and fun because we learn best when we aren't bored to tears and the material is engaging, which also means being an enthusiastic instructor.
+I mainly teach first year writing, so my approach is to meet students at their levels and work to bring them up to where they should be to successfully navigate college as well as life after college.
+My goal is to help students pay attention to the world, be informed, and learn to develop their own opinions and critical thinking skills about the environments they navigate.
+I try to always be an enthusiastic instructor and make class engaging and fun because we all learn best when we aren't bored.

 After finishing my MA, I adjuncted for a year without knowing this would turn into a career.
 After a year of adjuncting, I realized I had a knack for this.
 Completing my MA "grew me up"; in many ways, I want to help students experience some of this in my classes.
 Studying rhetoric, honing my writing, learning the power, history, and future of rhetoric and writing (which allowed me to analyze and write about other topics I'm interested in, like social justice, criminal justice, feminist and racial issues) profoundly shifted who I am.
 Realizing that by becoming an English professor, I could turn around and perhaps affect others in the same ways I had been affected stirred something in me.
 I followed that soul stirring.
 So, honestly, I didn't set out to become an English professor before or after finishing my MA, but I soon thereafter realized that this was precisely what I should be doing.